egonSchiele/actionkid/README.markdown

 handle (EventKey (SpecialKey KeyDown) Down _ _)  = player.y -= 10
 ```

+## Similar modules

+All the hard lifting in this package is done by [Gloss](https://hackage.haskell.org/package/gloss).
+ActionKid provides a lot of convenience functions.
+[gloss-game](https://github.com/mchakravarty/gloss-game) is a similar module.

 Check out the included example for more details.
 Read the documentation on Hackage.